dreymoreau/tree-project/README.md

 **Tech used:** HTML, CSS, JavaScript

 I started by building out the desktop version first, which I will talk more in the Lessons Learned section.
 After building out the desktop version I built the responsive version.
-It was a journey of styling, responsiveness and implementing different functionality, like the running clock that is localized to the user on the homepage.
+It was a journey of styling, responsiveness and implementing different functionality.

 ## Optimizations